Sydney Buyers Agent on How to Start your Property Investing at 19

 As soon as I started driving trains, I started working on the site, actually doing courses in real estate.
 I did my certificate for my buyer’s agency.
 I was doing that all while working full time and I was generally driving trains anywhere from 50 to 80 hours a week.

 If you’ve ever wondered what it would be like to drive a train, Walsh says it’s no simple task.
 With training and practice, it can take years to become a qualified train driver.

 It’s completely different.
 I mean, it’s very hard to sort of predict hills.
 You know, when you’re even going downhill it took about six months to work out where I was going up or down.
 So it’s a bit different.
 We don’t have a steering wheel, so it’s not like a car.
 We’ve got three different brakes.
 We’ve got power.

 It takes usually two to three years to get the hang of driving before you become a driver.
-So there’s a lot of background into learning all the safe working and you’ve basically got to forecast what’s happening a kilometer or two kilometers ahead, because these trains take two kilometers, three kilometers sometimes to pull up.
+So there’s a lot of background into learning all the safe working and you’ve basically got to forecast what’s happening a kilometre or two kilometres ahead, because these trains take two kilometres, three kilometres sometimes to pull up.